jwkoelewijn/consul-clojure/README.md

 ### 0.7.4

-Fixed `catalog-services` query to return a hashmap with service names as keys .
+Fixed `catalog-services` query to return a hashmap with service names as keys.
+Previously the service names were kebab-cased and sometimes that would lead to service names that would not exist.
 Added test for the `catalog-services` operation.
 Fixed the prepared queries parameters handling.
 Updated dependencies.